Frieda Gallati

 Frieda Gallati (September 12, 1876, Glarus, Switzerland — December 30, 1955, Glarus, Switzerland) was a Swiss historian.

 Biography

 Frieda Gallati was born into a family of a lawyer Rudolf Gallati.
 Graduated from secondary school in Zurich.
-From 1896 she studied at the University of Zurich, where she received her doctorate in history in 1902 - the second Swiss woman to do so.
-In 1907 she married professor Wilhelm Melchior, from whom she divorced again in 1915.
+Starting in 1896, she studied at the University of Zurich, where she received her doctorate in history in 1902; she was the second Swiss woman to do so.
+In 1907, she married professor Wilhelm Melchior, from whom she divorced again in 1915.

-Gallati was a specialist in the field of Swiss foreign policy during the Thirty Years' War and she is considered the most important connoisseur of Aegidius Tschudi.
+Gallati was a specialist in the field of Swiss foreign policy during the Thirty Years' War.
+She is considered the most important connoisseur of Aegidius Tschudi.